nicolas-dutertry/letsimap/README.md

 # Let's IMAP

-Cron job to manage Courier IMAP certificate based on Let's Encrypt certificate.
+Automated Let's Encrypt certificate installation for Courier IMAP daemon.

 If you deploy a [Let's Encrypt](https://letsencrypt.org/) certificate with [Certbot](https://certbot.eff.org/) to your web server and want to use it with Courier IMAP daemon, this script will automatically manage it for you.